Schkrabi/TypeSystem/notes/Lang Java Interop.md

 # Lang Java Interop

+# Interop was canceled, all notes here are deprecated and not implemented

 Since creating all the libraries for all various task is beyond scope of my language I decided to introduce way for inteoperability of my langugage and Java platform on which my language is based.

 As always there are two parts of the language (interpretation and compilation into Clojure) and several issues to solve.
 These include: